Client: Startup, Switzerland

 Wilms L, Oberfeld D. Color and emotion: effects of hue, saturation, and brightness.
 Psychol Res.
 2018 Sep;82(5):896-914. doi: 10.1007/s00426-017-0880-8.
 Epub 2017 Jun 13.
 PMID: 28612080.

-The color scheme
+The color scheme proposals

 After conducting fundamental research, I was ready to create the product’s color scheme.
 My two main ideas were:

-Blue – Technology and trust.
+Blue: Technology and trust.

-Green – Nature and growth.
+Green: Nature and growth.

-The color scheme may be unique, but it’s a perfect fit for our needs.
+Talks with the client led me to the green and black colors.
 Green symbolizes nature and growth, aligning with our app’s mission to help bike enthusiasts repair their bikes.
-Black adds a professional touch, perfect for our target audience.
+Black adds a professional touch, perfect for our professional target audience.
 And let’s not forget, bikes themselves are often black.

-Complex brand story told trough simplicity
+Final brand identity, a complex story told trough simplicity

-The UI design stage
+UI design stage